About

 I live in Tokyo and work as a DevOps engineer at a company that develops systems for innovation in smart cities.

-On this site, I write DevOps in Practice — practical notes on observability, automation, and dependable delivery, based on real systems and real constraints.
+On this site, I write DevOps in Practice: notes on observability, automation, internal platforms, and dependable delivery, based on real systems and real constraints.

 What I Do